Current Postgraduate Fellowships

 - Greater China Public Interest Fellowship (2016)

 The Greater China Public Interest Fellowship is designed to provide meaningful opportunities in public interest law in greater China.
 The Greater China Public Interest Fellowship will be awarded to one member of the Columbia Law School J.D. or LL.M. program, either from the current or a recent graduating class, to spend one year working with a public interest organization in China.
 Click here for the 2016 Fellowship notice and application instructions.

 - Herbert and Nell Singer Social Justice Fellowship (2017)

 This Fellowship honors class of 1928 graduate Herbert Singer and his commitment to providing support to meaningful learning experiences in public interest law.
 This annual Fellowship will help launch the social justice career of a Columbia Law graduate who demonstrates substantial commitment, ability and preparation for making a difference as a public interest lawyer by providing a stipend to do civil public interest or human rights legal work at a not-for-profit organization in the United States.
 The Fellow must begin work within five months after graduation or completion of a clerkship.
 Proposals for the fellowship are due by 3:00 p.m. on Monday January 11, 2016.
 Click here for the 2016 Fellowship notice and application.

 - Kirkland & Ellis New York City Public Service Fellowship (2016)

 Kirkland & Ellis offers the Kirkland & Ellis New York City Public Service Fellowship to "give something back" to the community and to enhance its relationship with Columbia Law School.
 The fellowship provides one Columbia student the opportunity for a year of postgraduate public service that meets serious human needs in New York City.
-Applications for the 2015 Fellowship are due on January 20, 2015.
-Click here for a brochure on the Fellowship.
-Click here for the 2015 Fellowship application.
+Applications for the 2016 Fellowship are due on January 19, 2016.
+Click here for more information about this fellowship, including the official fellowship application.